adhamsalama/gitgraph.nvim/README.md

 If you have previously selected a branch, a "Repeat last branch" option will appear in the picker for quick access.

+## Author Search

+- `:GitGraphAuthor` — Prompts for an author name and shows only that author's commits in the graph.
+- `<leader>gsa` — (Normal mode) Default keymap to open the author search.

 # Highlights Groups

 ## commit information